GA-SF-ADI/adi-2-resources/week-11-extras/52-wednesday-architecture/lessons/android-architecture/readme.md

 ## Linux Kernel (5 mins)

 At the base of the Android architecture is a Linux platform.
 This is an interface to hardware and it contains all the essential hardware drivers.
-These include the keypad, dipslay, camera, sensors on more advanced smartphones (pressure, motion etc).
+These include the keypad, display, camera, sensors on more advanced smartphones (pressure, motion etc).
 The kernel also takes care of networking and device drivers.

 ## Android Libraries (10 mins)